lsu-ddem/intro-to-esports/content/3-Video/1_Lesson_1/_index.en.md

 -  **Video of the Day:** The class will begin with an activity that will require students to write a brief story about the content or relation of a video presented by the instructor.

 #### Project
--  After the completion of students journal entries the students will watch [The Lions Cage](https://youtu.be/mpjEyBKSfJQ) as well as [Life](https://youtu.be/mWZ6b_I-Djg)
+-  After the completion of students journal entries the students will watch [The Lions Cage](https://youtu.be/mpjEyBKSfJQ) as well as [Life](https://youtu.be/mWZ6b_I-Djg) with the sound muted.

--   (make sure the sound is muted so the students do not even hear the music that accompanies these films)

--   After the students have finished watching the films, the students will try to recreate the film of their choice(between the two films) in a storyboard format.
+-   After watching the films, students will try to recreate the film of their choice (one of the two films) in a storyboard format.

--   Transition from a video medium to what is a storyboard partition
+-   Transition from a video medium to a storyboard partition

--   “What is a storyboard and why do I need one?” lesson

--   This lesson can be done as a lecture or a class discussion, but make sure to include:
+-   “What is a storyboard and why do I need one?” lesson in the form of a lecture or a class discussion, including:

 	-   Clarity between the team

 	-   Time (saves time and clarifies a timeline)

--   Script(even if no one says anything--- recall the directives in the audio lesson)
+	-   Script (even if there is no dialogue--- recall the directives in the audio lesson)

--   All professional videos have a storyboard 30s-3hrs
+	-   All professional videos have a storyboard 30s - 3hrs

 	-   The storyboard comes before the video

--   Concepts and composition(remember in the imagery unit, the students can recall the imagery shared folder with all the composition rules )
+	-   Concepts and composition (remember in the imagery unit, the students can recall the imagery shared folder with all the composition rules)

 	-   Continuity of the project and serves as a checklist

 	-   Subject descriptions and mannerisms

--   After the lecture, class discussion, or hybrid of the two the instructor as well as the students should work on an example together
+-   After the lecture, class discussion, or hybrid of the two, the instructor as well as the students should work on an example together

--   But first [share this](https://drive.google.com/open?id=1krc-FNF7EGUvxVXCDLVW7KvX0cDvZehqQb5pXcirU2w) (Some kids work better with a written version)
+	-  [Share this](https://drive.google.com/open?id=1krc-FNF7EGUvxVXCDLVW7KvX0cDvZehqQb5pXcirU2w) prior to collective example (Some kids work better with a written version)

--   [STORYBOARD](https://drive.google.com/open?id=0B-fnzlPK8lcvcTNWUE96Q1BYQ0k) Template for the class

 -   Watch [Affinity-1912](https://www.youtube.com/watch?v=zjmRBUTapPA) and ensure that the students have at least one person in their group with the video on their device as well

 -   Walkthrough the shots and concepts of the video as you document them on your storyboard.

--   After each student has received the basics of storyboarding, they must now select one of the two short silent films and get two work
+-   After each student has received the basics of storyboarding, they must now select one of the two short silent films and begin working.

 ## Outcomes